ImageMagick/MagickCache/README.md

 Others can store content in the cache along side your content.
 However, their content is unavailable to you.
 You cannot get, identify, delete, or expire content that you did not create or does not match your secret passkey.

-The MagickCache owner can get, identify, delete, or expire all the content, including content you own, with this command, for example:
+The MagickCache creator can get, identify, delete, or expire all the content, including content you own, with this command, for example:

 ```
 $ magick-cache -passkey ~/.passkey identify /opt/dmr /